KuroLabs/stegcloak/README.md

 <a href="https://standardjs.com" style="position: absolute; top: 610px; right: 20px; padding: 0 0 20px 20px;"><img src="https://cdn.rawgit.com/feross/standard/master/sticker.svg" alt="JavaScript Standard Style" width="80" align="right"></a>

 ## Features

-- Cryptographically secure by encrypting the invisible secret
+- Cryptographically secure by encrypting the invisible secret using  AES-256-CTR.
+- Uses 6 Inivisible characters in unicode characters that works everywhere including twitter tweets.
-- Compression to reduce the payload
+- Maximum Compression to reduce the payload (LZ,HUFFMAN).
-- Completely invisble, uses Zero Width Characters instead of white spaces or tabs
+- Completely invisble, uses Zero Width Characters instead of white spaces or tabs.
-- Additional HMAC integrity
+- Additional HMAC integrity.
 - Super fast!
-Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second
+Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second.
-- Written in pure functional style
+- Written in pure functional style.
 - Usage - Available as an API module, a CLI and also a <a href='https://stegcloak.surge.sh'>Web Interface</a> (optimized with web workers).
 Works everywhere!

 ## Installing